-First day check in – Any office based worker will have things to organise on their first day on arrival which will be done face to face.
-This meeting is arranged to make sure that the mentor and student connect on that day, whether they are working remotely or in the office and the aim is to run through anything that helps the student overcome those initial nerves and make them feel welcome.
+First day check in – This meeting is arranged to make sure that the mentor and student connect on that day and the aim is to run through anything that helps the student overcome those initial nerves and make them feel welcome.
 It is one of the strengths of our program that all students know exactly what they are going to be working on before they start.
-A check in point on the first day, whether in person or virtually, provides some initial support and encouragement.
+A check in point on the first day provides some initial support and encouragement.

 Weekly virtual mentor meeting – Mentors and students are continually in contact with each other.
 This meeting provides an opportunity to look at ongoing progress based on what has already been achieved and also to focus on areas that require more in-depth thought and discussion.
 Sometimes this work can benefit from the spontaneity that can happen during a face to face meeting or virtual brainstorming session over Teams.